kube-reporting/metering-operator/Documentation/tuning.md

 Here's a common list of reasons you may need to increase your resource limits:

 - Larger clusters.
-If you're running more than 10 nodes, it's likely the defaults will be insufficient.
+If you're running more than ten nodes, it's likely the defaults will be insufficient.
 The defaults are set low to make it easier to install onto smaller clusters.
 - Pods being OOMKilled.
 Check if any pod has a restart count that is increasing over time.
 Use `kubectl describe pod` to determine why it restarted.
 If it's due to OOMKilled, then this pod needs more memory.
 - High cluster activity.
 If you're running on a cluster with high activity in terms of pods being deleted and recreated, this will produce more metrics, and result in higher resource requirements than relatively idle/unchanging clusters.
-- Storage.
-By default, if you're using HDFS, the storage requested is 5Gi, which will only store a few months of data on a smaller cluster.
 - Performance.
 More memory for most of these components means they can do more work at once.
 Additionally, additional replicas of specific components can decrease the time it takes to perform specific tasks such as generating a report.

 ## Default resource requests and limits